Svalbard: Geography

 The Svalbard Treaty of 1920 defines Svalbard as all islands, islets, and skerries from 74° to 81° north latitude, and from 10° to 35° east longitude.
 The land area is 61022 km2, and dominated by the island of Spitsbergen, which constitutes more than half the archipelago, followed by Nordaustlandet and Edgeøya.

 All settlements are on Spitsbergen, except the meteorological outposts on Bjørnøya and Hopen.
 The Norwegian state took possession of all unclaimed land, or 95.2% of the archipelago, at the time the Svalbard Treaty entered into force; Store Norske, a Norwegian coal mining company, owns 4%, Arktikugol, a Russian coal mining company, owns 0.4%, while other private owners hold 0.4%.

 As Svalbard is north of the Arctic Circle, it experiences midnight sun in summer and polar night in winter.
 At 74° north, the midnight sun lasts 99 days and polar night 84 days, while the respective figures at 81° north are 141 and 128 days.
 In Longyearbyen, midnight sun lasts from 20 April until 23 August, and polar night lasts from 26 October to 15 February.
 In winter, the combination of full moon and reflective snow can give additional light.

 Due to the Earth's tilt and the high latitude, Svalbard has extensive twilights.
 Longyearbyen sees the first and last day of polar night having seven and a half hours of twilight, whereas the perpetual light lasts for two weeks longer than the midnight sun.
 On the summer solstice, the sun bottoms out at 12° sun angle in the middle of the night, being much higher during night than in mainland Norway's polar light areas.
-However, the daytime strength of the sun remains as low as 35°.
+However, the daytime maximum sun angle at the summer solstice is approximately 35°.

 Glacial ice covers 36502 km2 or 60% of Svalbard; 30% is barren rock while 10% is vegetated.
 The largest glacier is Austfonna (8412 km2) on Nordaustlandet, followed by Olav V Land and Vestfonna.
 During summer, it is possible to ski from Sørkapp in the south to the north of Spitsbergen, with only a short distance not being covered by snow or glacier.
 Kvitøya is 99.3% covered by glacier.

 The landforms of Svalbard were created through repeated ice ages, when glaciers cut the former plateau into fjords, valleys, and mountains.
 The tallest peak is Newtontoppen (1717 m), followed by Perriertoppen (1712 m), Ceresfjellet (1675 m), Chadwickryggen (1640 m), and Galileotoppen (1637 m).
 The longest fjord is Wijdefjorden (108 km), followed by Isfjorden (107 km), Van Mijenfjorden (83 km), Woodfjorden (64 km), and Wahlenbergfjorden (46 km).
 Svalbard is part of the High Arctic Large Igneous Province, and experienced Norway's strongest earthquake on 6 March 2009 at magnitude 6.5.